 - Kittens may be introduced to canned kitten food at this time.
 Select a quality brand of canned kitten food with a named meat source as the first ingredient (chicken is good).
-Many breeders and rescuers will have been feeding this food to the mother cat, and the kittens will quickly accommodate to eating mom's food.
+Many breeders and rescuers will have been feeding this food to the mother cat, and the kittens will quickly accommodate to eating what mom eats.

-- Socialization skills continue, and there is no doubt that these are lively, active, kittens, who will grow up all too soon to be adult cats.
-They can run, pounce, and leap, and can entertain themselves and their human observers endlessly.
+- Kittens can run, pounce, leap, and entertain themselves and their human observers endlessly.
 Just as quickly they can fall asleep at the drop of a hat, (growing up is hard work), so take care not to let them tire.

 - Kittens will follow their mother cat's lead in socializing with humans.
 If she has a comfortable relationship with the humans in her life, so will her kittens.
 However, if kittens are not accustomed to human handling by six weeks, it will be a long, slow, process to train them later, and, as an adult, such a cat may never be a "lap cat."

-- For this reason, feral cat rescuers, if faced with a pregnant feral or a very young litter, will separate the litter from the mother (after spaying her) before six weeks for optimal results in socializing the kittens for new homes.
+- Feral cat rescuers, if faced with a pregnant feral or a very young litter, will separate the litter from the mother (after spaying her) before six weeks for optimal results in socializing the kittens for new homes.